Ternary Compression for Communication-Efficient Federated Learning: Introduction

-To address the drawbacks of distributed learning, researchers have proposed an interesting framework to train a global model while keeping the private data locally, known as federated learning \cite{mcmahan2016communication,konevcny2015federated,konevcny2016federated}.
-The federated approach makes it possible to extract knowledge in the data distributed on local devices without uploading private data to a certain server.
-Fig. \ref{federated-learning} illustrates the simplified workflow and an application scenario in the process industry.
+To protect data security and privacy while training models on distributed devices, an interesting framework for training a global model while storing the private data locally, known as federated learning \cite{mcmahan2016communication,konevcny2015federated,konevcny2016federated}, has been proposed.
+This approach makes it possible to extract knowledge from data distributed on local devices without uploading private data to a server.
+Fig. \ref{fig:federated-learning} illustrates a simplified workflow and an application scenario in the process industry.
 Several extensions have been introduced to the standard federated learning system.
 Zhao et al. \cite{zhao2018federated} have observed weight divergence caused by extreme data distributions and proposed a method of sharing a small amount of data with other clients to enhance the performance of federated learning algorithms.
-Wang et al. \cite{wang2018adaptive} have proposed adaptive federated learning systems under a given resource budget based on a control algorithm that balances the client update and global aggregation, and analyzed the convergence bound of the distributed gradient descent.
-Recent comprehensive overviews of federated leanring can be found in \cite{li2019survey,yang2019survey}, and design ideas, the challenges and future research directions of federated learning on massively mobile devices are presented in \cite{bonawitz2019towards,lim2019mobile}.
+Wang et al. \cite{wang2018adaptive} have proposed an adaptive federated learning system under a given computational budget based on a control algorithm that balances the client update and global aggregation, and analyzed the convergence bound of the distributed gradient descent.
+Recent comprehensive overviews of federated learning can be found in \cite{yang2019federated, li2020federated}, and design ideas, challenges and future research directions of federated learning on massively mobile devices are presented in \cite{wang2018adaptive,bonawitz2019towards, lim2020federated}.

-Since users may pay more attention to privacy protection and data security, federated learning will play a key role in deep learning, although it faces challenges in terms of data distribution and communication costs.
+Since the importance of privacy protection and data security is gradually increasing, federated learning has received increasing attention in deep learning, although many challenges remain with respect to data distribution and communication costs.